Andreas Stamatiadis: Club career

-For the following 15 years, he became one of the pillars of the yellow-blacks.
-In fact, taking over the captaincy of the team from Giannis Kanakis and until the moment came to pass it to Mimis Papaioannou, he became the longest serving captain of AEK, proof of his leadership skills, the absolute respect he enjoyed from his teammates from time to time, as well as the trust shown in his person by the respective administrations and coaches for his composure, equanimity and rationality.
-As captain of the team, he lifted 2 championships, as well as the Greek Cup in 1966, while the Cup in 1956 was also to his achievements.
-He was a regular of the Athens Mixed Team selections during the 1950's.
-On 3 December 1967 in the 1–4 away victory over Olympiacos, his ultimately fruitless attempt to "admonish" in the middle of the match the then young and hyperbole Spyros Pomonis, in order to simplify his way of playing for AEK to reach an even wider dominance, instead of his insistence on ridiculing the personal opponent, Orestis Pavlidis.
+For the following 15 years, he became one of the pillars of the yellow-blacks, taking over the captaincy of the team from Giannis Kanakis and until the moment he passed it to Mimis Papaioannou, becoming the longest serving captain of AEK.
+Proof of his leadership skills was the absolute respect he enjoyed from his teammates from time to time, as well as the trust shown in his person by the respective administrations and coaches for his composure, equanimity and rationality.
+As captain of the team, he won 2 championships, as well as the Greek Cup in 1966, while the Cup in 1956 was also to his achievements.
+He was a regular of the Athens Mixed Team selections during the 1950s.
+On 3 December 1967 in a 4–1 away victory over Olympiacos, his ultimately fruitless attempt to "admonish" in the middle of the match the then young and hyperbole Spyros Pomonis, in order to simplify his way of playing for AEK to reach an even wider dominance, instead of his insistence on ridiculing the personal opponent, Orestis Pavlidis.
 Pomonis finally insisted on humiliating his opponent at all costs, AEK missed the opportunity for a mammoth score against the red and whites and Pavlidis took the decision that the role of referee suited him better, by retiring as a footballer.
 He was one of the main players of the team that won second place in the Balkans Cup in 1967, losing only in the final by Fenerbahçe.
 In his last season with the club, they reached the quarter-finals of the European Cup.
 In 1969, in the context of the general reorganization of the team's roster of the then coach Branko Stanković, he retired at the age of 34, never intending to play in any other jersey than the yellow-black.
 On 18 May 1969, he played for the last time in the 2–1 victory over Veria, even missing a penalty that was awarded to him by his teammates, obviously charged by the emotions of the moment.

 International career

-Stamatiadis had a total of 8 appearances with Greece.
-He made his debut at the age of 17, on 8 March 1954 in a 2–0 away victory over Israel in the 1954 FIFA World Cup qualifiers.
+Stamatiadis had a total of eight appearances with Greece.
+He made his debut at the age of 19, on 8 March 1954 in a 2–0 away victory over Israel in the 1954 FIFA World Cup qualifiers.
 His last appearance was on 27 November 1963 against Cyprus in an away friendly match.